 Living

-Essential Skills for Expats in Mexico
+Series: Essential Skills for Expats in Mexico

 Suitacases - Baggage Stacked for Travel

-When you relocate to Mexico—full time or part-time—you’ll pass through a period of adjustment as you experience and respond to Mexican culture and the way of life here.
+When you relocate to Mexico —full time or part-time— you’ll pass through a period of adjustment as you experience and respond to Mexican culture and the way of life here.
 Becoming well-settled in a country that is not your original home requires understanding, compromise, and the development of a few skills.

 By taking time to consider these skills, you’ll become better prepared for a move to Mexico, and the series also shares valuable insights about living styles in Mexico and how you can make the most of your experiences here.